sdgamboa/synnet_protocol_starter/files/README.md

 	iqtree2 --threads-max 3 -m TEST --mset WAG,LG,JTT -B 1000 -alrt 1000 -s TMBIM_proteins.trimmed.afa

-Outputs from iqtree2 are TMBIM_proteins.trimmed.afa.
-The (TMBIM_proteins.trimmed.treefile)[./TMBIM_proteins.trimmed.treefile] was used to visualize the tree in [iTOL](https://itol.embl.de) in the protocol of the book chapter.
+Outputs from iqtree2 are TMBIM_proteins.trimmed.afa\*.
+The [TMBIM_proteins.trimmed.treefile](./TMBIM_proteins.trimmed.afa.treefile) was used to visualize the tree in [iTOL](https://itol.embl.de) in the protocol of the book chapter.